Skip to main content

 Will I miss the seasons?

-Atlanta has four seasons—they're milder than Northeast seasons.
+Atlanta has four seasons, milder than Northeast seasons.
 Winters are mild (some years, barely present).
 Springs and falls are exceptional.
 Summers are hot and humid.
 If you love harsh winters and dramatic seasonal change, that adjustment is real.

 What neighborhoods do NYC transplants gravitate toward?